-There is a parking lot located at the top of Uluwatu Cliff and the fee for parking is 5,000 IDR for scooters and 15,000 IDR for a car.
+There is a parking lot located at the top of Uluwatu Cliff and the fee for parking is 5,000 IDR for scooters and 10,000 IDR for a car.

-On my way down to Pantai Suluban, I stopped in at one of the locally run cafes to grab a light snack and a cold Bintang beer for around $5.
+On the way down to Pantai Suluban, you can stop into one of the locally run cafes to grab a light snack and a cold Bintang for around $5.

-The famous Uluwatu surf break lies adjacent to the Uluwatu cliff which offers the most incredible view of the surfers from above, all the while sipping back on a cold one.
+The famous Uluwatu surf break lies adjacent to the Uluwatu cliff which offers the most incredible view of the surfers from above, all the while sipping on a cold one.

-See More ∼ 2 Week Bali Itinerary
+See More → 2 Week Bali Itinerary

 WHAT TO EXPECT AT SULUBAN BEACH

-This is the main entry and exit point for surfers who are game enough to surf Uluwatu’s famous left-hand break at Blue Point.
+This is the main entry and exit point for surfers who are game enough to surf Uluwatu’s famous left-hand break at Blue Point Beach.

-HIDDEN SULUBAN BEACH
+SULUBAN HIDDEN BEACH

 SINGLE FIN ULUWATU – SUNSET BAR

 Single Fin Bar is best renowned for its famed ‘Sunday Sessions’ on the top of Uluwatu Cliff where resident and international DJs play hourly long live sets.